 This is a good example of why new packaging designs you create need to take shelf life and package design testing into consideration.
 If your food products have the unexpected twist of being stale, your packaging design process, and perhaps the containers themselves, need to improve.

-A teeth-cracking hard protein bar or a soggy cookie can scare away consumers from brands, no matter how good the food packaging design is.
+A teeth-cracking hard protein bar with natural ingredients, a soggy cookie in different flavors, or pet food that has gone bad can create attention in the wrong way and scare away consumers from brands, no matter how good the food packaging design is.

-MVTR and OTR for Best Food Packaging
+MVTR and OTR for Food Packaging

-The Moisture Vapor Transmission Rate (MVTR)—also called the Water Vapor Penetration Rate (WVPR) --is a measure of how much moisture gets into food packaging over a certain time interval.
+The Moisture Vapor Transmission Rate (MVTR)—also called the Water Vapor Penetration Rate (WVPR) - is a measure of how much moisture gets into food packaging over a certain time interval.
 Depending upon the content and how long it is exposed, the results can vary greatly.

 The Oxygen Transmission Rate (OTR) is a measure of the product's exposure inside the food packaging to oxygen.
 Oxidation of the product in the bag is the chief contributor to what we called staleness—a diminution of the qualities of texture and taste.